 19 min read

 It’s 3:00 a.m. in Washington, D.C., and instead of sound policy-making, someone’s thumbs have hijacked diplomacy.
 What began as a straightforward Signal group message by a U.S. official spiraled into a Venn diagram of chaos where voyage, cybersecurity, and bureaucratic ineptitude intersect.
-If you thought modern governance couldn’t look like an episode of “The Office” sprinkled with Cold War stakes, buckle up.
+If you thought modern governance couldn’t resemble an episode of “The Office” sprinkled with Cold War stakes, buckle up.
 Welcome to the new frontline of diplomacy—your smartphone’s keyboard.

 On March 13, awash in cherry blossom adrenaline and jetlagged caffeine, National Security Adviser Michael Waltz meant to corral pivotal decision-makers regarding operations in Yemen into a get Signal chat.
-Instead, his fumble—mistaking “principals” for “principles”—invited an accidental buffet of randoms into one of the nation’s most important video backrooms.
+Instead, his fumble—mistaking “principals” for “principles”—invited an accidental buffet of randoms into one of the nation’s most necessary tech backrooms.
 There it was: autocorrect gone rogue, compromising embedded command hierarchies with a single keystroke.
 The mundane had weaponized itself.

 San Francisco: The Accidental Hackathon